 31.1 The Main Text of this Framework Agreement provides the overall structure and general provisions applicable to improved cross-border railway transport connectivity in the GMS.
 Additional Protocols may be negotiated and defined to take account of new and additional developments.
 The Main Text and Protocols shall be amended by the Contracting Parties in accordance with the rules laid down in Article 32.1.

 31.2 The Main Text and Protocols may refer to Annexes, the purpose of which is to further define the rules and requirements included in the Main Text and the Protocols.
 Annexes shall be negotiated and amended by the Contracting Parties in accordance with the rules laid down in Article 32.2.
+The list of future Annexes, indicatively provided in Appendix I to the Framework Agreement, shall be administratively updated by the GMRA Secretariat when the Contracting Parties conclude new Annexes.

 31.3 Technical and operational level agreements may be negotiated by the competent authorities of the Contracting Parties, as required.
 The terms of such agreements shall be set out in dedicated Technical Arrangements.
 Technical Arrangements shall be negotiated and amended by the competent authorities of the Contracting Parties in accordance with the rules laid down in Article 32.3.